 Because of the permissions required, this guide is only for VPS clients.
 If you’re on shared hosting please contact our support team.

-Sometimes Plesk may encounter problems which can usually be fixed through a restart.
-If completed properly this should have a minimal impact on uptime and result in no data loss.
+Sometimes, Plesk may encounter problems that can usually be fixed through a restart.
+If completed properly, this should have a minimal impact on uptime and result in no data loss.

 How do I?

-You will need a basic knowledge of command line and using an SSH client.
-If this is something unfamiliar to you then please don’t hesitate to contact our support team who can walk you through installation and use of an SSH client (for the purposes of this guide we will be using PuTTY).
+You will need a basic knowledge of the command line and using an SSH client.
+If this is something unfamiliar to you, please don’t hesitate to contact our support team.
+They can walk you through the installation and use of an SSH client (for the purposes of this guide, we will be using PuTTY).